 5. MS Notepad and Mac TextEdit

-These two writing apps are already under your noses, as they are installed by default on Windows and Apple computers.
+These two writing programs are already under your noses because they are installed by default on Windows and Apple computers.

 However, they are both worth a mention because of their usefulness in converting to plain text.

 Most word processors can add a lot of background code over the time you take to write a long document.